HamzaAzeem/myWebsite/README.md

   - About Me

 To-do:
-  - Merge uWaterloo/Projects CSS into one stylesheet for better organization
   - Make all pages responsive
   - Compress PNG image file sizes
   - Add a picture of me